bartvanackooij/adventofcode2020/README.md

-# adventofcode2020
+# Advent of code 2020

-Repo for the advent of code answers 2020
+Repo for the answers for the 2020 advent of code.